DeepeshKalura/blog_explorer_intern_test/README.md

 ### Interactive Features
 ![Favorite Screen](./assets/app/favorite_screen.png)
-- Users can mark a blog as a favorite.
+- Users can mark a blog as a favorite..

 **Note:** Design cannot completed beacuse of the exam.